Updated: May 27

 Beanie and Scarf or neck warmer - these do go a long way to keeping you warm

 Waterproof Gloves – Woolen or fabric gloves will get wet very quickly.
-Do not tuck jacket sleeves into the gloves as this will allow snow to get under the glove.
+Do not tuck jacket sleeves into the gloves as this will allow snow to get under the top of the glove.
 Kids may also need a spare pair of gloves in case the first pair gets wet inside.
 Having breathable gloves is also important.
 This reduces sweat which can make your hands feel wet.
+Try to avoid taking your gloves on and off.
+Cold hands placed back into warm gloves will cause condensation which will make your gloves damp inside.

 Sunglasses or Ski Goggles to stop snow getting into your eyes and protect against glare (even for kids).
-You should take care when wearing sunglasses though, as they are generally quite stiff and can hurt your face if you fall.
+You should take care when wearing sunglasses though during snow sports as they are generally quite stiff and can hurt your face if you fall.

 Sunscreen and Lip Balm (even if it is cloudy).
 The reflection from the snow plus the high altitude makes sunburn and windburn highly likely even on overcast days.

-Waterproof Bag for storing spare clothing items, snacks, camera or discarded clothing layers.
+Waterproof Bag for storing spare clothing items, snacks, phone or discarded clothing layers.
 Most ski resorts offer locker storage - so you won't have to carry this around with you all day.
+Check availability before you go.

 Spare clothing to change into at the end of the day (you can leave this in the car if you are on a day trip) to ensure a warm, comfortable drive home.